 Who cares about reifications anyway?

 Sometimes it seems like anthropologists engage in excessive representational battles, in which terms like reification or reductionism are accusatory epithets without substantive definition.
-Although anthropologists are hardly the only ones to traffic in accusations about various –isms (witness the recent scientism and post-modernism strangeness), it is sometimes worth spelling out: who cares about reifications?
+Although anthropologists are hardly the only ones to traffic in accusations about various –isms (see the 2013 scientism and post-modernism strangeness), it is sometimes worth spelling out: who cares about reifications?

 Boas intended anthropology’s non-essentialist culture concept to replace understandings of human difference as the result of innate, biological “race.”
 The culture concept trickled down from anthropologists like Benedict to textbook authors and finally through teachers into the classroom.
 A review of textbooks and teaching journals from 1939 into the 1950s show, nonetheless, educators rarely applied the differences between race and culture that Boas promoted.
 Instead, educators typically viewed race and culture as synonymous.
 Well-meaning teachers had their students study “racial” minorities in terms of the positive cultural attributes that seemingly defined them.
 The result was a softer, culturalized notion of race that reproduced the dangerous, tautological generalizations Boas had rallied against in the first place.
 (2006:25)